azh18/request_pool/README.md

 ## Install

-Ensure that you install golang >= 1.8, and then run the following scripts:
+Ensure that you have installed golang >= 1.8, and then run the following scripts:

 ```
-go get github.com/zbw0046/request_pool
+go get -u -v github.com/zbw0046/request_pool
 ```

 ## Use